alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 If you want to get the same Hibernate configuration, you can read [this article](https://thorben-janssen.com/hibernate-logging-guide/#dont-use-showsql-to-log-sql-queries).
 {{< /admonition >}}

-After getting all the queries and operations done by your persistence layer, you will be able to pinpoint which component is responsible for slowing down your queries: the database or your ORM.
+After getting all the queries and operations done by your persistence layer, you will be able to pinpoint which component is responsible for slowing down your queries.
+To cut long story short, which one is guilty?
+The database or the ORM.

 In the case of huge SQL queries, I usually execute them directly in SQL using the database tools to check if I have the same behaviour.